Minimize space wasters in your luggage with comfortable, multi-purpose shoes

 With all their foot pampering detail and structure these are a good looking, smart/casual style, multi-purpose traveling style.

-Don't know why they've changed the name of their Neoflexor to Pacer but there you go, that's marketing for you.
-Ecco, the Danish shoe company, are right up there with the best of them when it comes to comfort and support.
+Ecco, the Danish shoe company, are right up there with the best of them when it comes to comfort, support and teasing an all purpose shoe out of what is essentially a sneaker or trainer.
 What I like about these is that they cross the line between casual and city wear.
 Soft polished leather, in cognac, gives them a sophisticated edge - yet in their heart of hearts, they are clearly sneakers or sport shoes - a great crossover look from a maker who pampers active feet very well.

 Updated and sporty these were designed for casual workplaces or any place where a man might spend a lot of time on his feet.
 The rugged, oiled leather lace up gives plenty of support - with a padded tongue and ankle collar for extra comfort and textured leather uppers for a knockabout, touring shoe.
 Yet there are those few extra styling details - the center front seam for example, that make them subtly interesting for a casual night out.
 They're meant to be worn for hours - sounds like the ideal resume for a traveller's schedule.

 Hush Puppies have built a brand on the idea of comfort.
 So it stands to reason that they know how to add their patented comfort elements to a slightly dressier walking shoe.
 Sleek loafers, easy to kick off at airport security, have soft leather uppers and a round, moc toe.
-The design conceals and elastic gore panel at the instep for secure fit.
-The collar is discretely padded and the textile lining covers a gel cushioning insole.
+The design conceals an elastic gore panel at the instep for secure fit as well as interior cushioning and shock absorbing features.
 Traction outsoles make them comfortable walking shoes and stylish dress loafers at the same time.

 Go completely European with a classic men's fisherman's sandal- very suave.
 This one offers a hidden "prescription" of flexible features that make it totally customizable for personal comfort.
 The Mozaic™ footbed has peel-away squares allowing the wearer to relieve pressure wherever his tired feet demand it.
 The footbed can also be removed for more depth or so wearers can add their own orthotic inserts.